Try these six delicious, inflammation-busting recipes

 - 1 Tbsp baking powder

 - 1 tsp ground ginger

 - 3/4 cup unsweetened almond milk

-- Separately, in a large bowl, combine milk and next four ingredients.
+Separately, in a large bowl, combine milk and next four ingredients.
 Stir in flour mixture just until incorporated.
-Fill muffin cups? full.
+Fill each muffin cup 2/3 full.

 Rheumatoid Arthritis Recipe #4

 Sesame Scallops With Pistachio Brown Rice